jamie082/mysql_bash_script/README.md

-# mysql_bash

 # H2
-Bash Script to login to mysql and list MySQL database
+Bash Script to login to mysql and query a database

 # What it taught me to do
 <p>Learned about how to issue CREATE TABLE (Creating a Table in MySQL) command<p>